joaomisturini/docker-sample/README.md

 ## Installation

-To use these bootstrap files you can `git clone` this repository directly, or download the zipped content.
+To use these bootstrap files you can `git clone` or `git submodule add` this repository directly, or download the zipped content.

 ## Usage